-Engagement and dialogue are an integral and crucial part of Triton's sustainable investing.
-They are used to steer companies and the world on the right track.
 As fiduciaries of our clients' assets, we take our shareholder responsibilities seriously.
-Triton considers divestment as a last resort decision.
 In this context, Triton is committed at three levels:

-- Company engagement: the aim is to encourage companies to achieve the highest possible standards in terms of environmental, social and governance responsibility and to support them in this process. - Voting engagement: the use of voting rights at annual general meetings is one of the cornerstones of our strategy of continuous dialogue with the companies and an integral part of the investment process. - Public policy engagement: Triton believes that it may be in the interest of companies to engage with decision-makers in favor of the development of a regulatory framework that encourages those who have achieved high environmental and social standards.
+- Direct Engagement: the aim is to encourage companies to achieve the highest possible standards in terms of environmental, social and governance responsibility and to support them in this process. - Voting Policy: As an active investor, exercising our voting rights at AGMs and EGMs is an important element of our strategy and an integral part of the investment process.
+All voting decisions are fully aligned with our investment thesis. - Collective engagement: Triton believes that it is beneficial for companies to engage with decision-makers in favor of the development of a regulatory framework that encourages those who have achieved high environmental and social standards.

-Triton has established a sustainability scorecard and a broader ESG dashboard to allow focus on the material factors it believes to have the greatest impact.
+Triton has established a sustainability scoring policy and a broader ESG dashboard to allow focus on the material factors it believes to have the greatest impact.
 ESG scores, as defined by an internal proprietary framework, are used to assist the ESG evaluation of security issuers.
 At the same time, Triton's approach to evaluating sustainability risk recognizes the many times scarcity of reliable data and the fact that relevance and materiality of sustainability factors vary across asset classes and securities.

-Given the variance, Triton currently does not consider any specific adverse impacts of investment decisions on sustainability factors, as defined in Regulation (EU) 2019/2088 of 27

-November 2019 and analysts are responsible for identifying sustainability-factor materiality, as well as any relevant timing, probability, and severity of sustainability-related risks.
+Given the variance, Triton currently does not consider any specific adverse impacts of investment decisions on sustainability factors, as defined in Regulation (EU) 2019/2088 of 27 November 2019 and analysts are responsible for identifying sustainability-factor materiality, as well as any relevant timing, probability, and severity of sustainability-related risks.